-FY 2021 revenue was US\$ 269.7 million compared to US\$ 207.1 million in FY 2020, an increase of 30%.
-The increase in revenue is the result of a combination of a steady stream of demand and the capacity of the Company to deliver.
+FY 2022 revenue was US\$ 330.6 million compared to US\$ 269.7 million in FY 2021, an increase of 23%.
+The increase in revenue is the result of a combination of a steady stream of demand for battery metals and water services and the capacity of the Company to deliver despite logistics and staffing issues.

-Revenue in North America increased by 37% to US\$ 92.3 million in FY 2021 from US\$ 67.6 million in FY 2020, a growth driven by new long-term contracts.
+Revenue in North America increased by 13% to US\$ 104.3 million in FY 2022 from US\$ 92.3 million in FY 2021, a growth driven by long term contracts which started during the period and continued throughout the year.

-In EMEA, revenue increased by 20%, to US\$ 81.9 million in FY 2021 from US\$ 68.2 million in FY 2020.
-Both Russia and Africa areas showed sustained activity.
+In EMEA, revenue decreased by 17%, to US\$ 68.3 million in FY 2022 from US\$ 81.9 million in FY 2021.
+The activity in this region is affected by the political and economic uncertainties in Russia and Africa.
+The decrease in activity in Russia was partially offset by successful new developments in Kazakhstan.

-Revenue in South America increased by 59% at US\$ 52.8 million in FY 2021 (US\$ 33.1 million in FY 2020).
-The activity in the region was particularly impacted by the effect of the Covid-19 pandemic during 2020.
+Revenue in South America increased by 98% to US\$ 104.6 million in FY 2022 (US\$ 52.8 million in FY 2021).
+This increase is mainly linked to the capacity of the Company to mobilize resources and deliver in the context of a fast-growing demand.

-In Asia Pacific, FY 2021 revenue amounted to US\$ 42.8 million, an increase of 12%.
+In Asia Pacific, FY 2022 revenue amounted to US\$ 53.3 million, an increase of 25% reflecting year over year increased demand and ability to develop broader collaboration with clients.